Simplify your stack and build anything. Or everything.

 Managing User Preferences

-As your users interact with your Admin panel, you might want to store their preferences in a persistent manner, so that when they revisit the Admin panel, they can pick right back up where they left off.
+As your users interact with the Admin Panel, you might want to store their preferences in a persistent manner, so that when they revisit the Admin Panel in a different session or from a different device, they can pick right back up where they left off.

 Out of the box, Payload handles the persistence of your users' preferences in a handful of ways, including: